SimonHFrost/resume/resume.md

 	- Javascript, Backbone, SASS, Gulp
 	- Banking but better

 	At Number26 I developed features and fixed bugs for the web application which served around 30,000 page views a day.
 There was also a strong focus in improving code quality and tooling, as the project changed from outsourced development to being managed inhouse.

+	there was a higher focus on design and ux so I had the chance to learn more about css and web animations while still delivering features

 	Features I worked on included a bank account switching service, a transaction screen redesign, and overdraft functionality.